Bylaws of ISACA Greater Kansas City Chapter

 Section 2.
 Annual General Meeting

-The annual general meeting shall be held in May, unless otherwise ordered by the Chapter Board and shall be for the purpose of electing officers, receiving reports of officers and committees, and for any other business that may arise.
-The date and location of the annual general meeting shall be determined by the Chapter Board.
+The annual general meeting (AGM) shall be held in May, unless otherwise ordered by the Chapter Board and shall be shall be for the purpose of electing officers, receiving reports of officers and committees, and for any other business that may arise.
+The date and location of the AGM shall be determined by the Chapter Board.

 Section 3.
 Special Meetings